ginnox1/iCADdocs_online/TerraForm/TerraForm.md

 In the Variable editor dialog, enter unique informations to the desired assembly.
 - The tag given will be used for listing the assembly in the *Assembly Editor* interface.
-- Earth shape defines how the embankement shapes form a shape to the left and to the right of the centerline.
-Use the drop-down selector for some of preset values.
+- Earth shape defines how the embankement form a shape to the left and to the right of the centerline.
+Use the drop-down selector to pick from a list of of preset values.

+> **Note**: The ***Assembly Tag*** name can contain only letters and underscore.
+Numbers can not be at the begining.
+No spaces are allowed.

-> Note: The Design Level name value is set to the tag provided to the object in AutoCAD and can not be changed.
+> **Note**: The ***Design Level*** name value is set to the tag provided to the object in AutoCAD and can not be changed.

 <img src="./media/image11.png" style="width:6.5in;height:3.04167in" />